 Whether you work, stay home, do some mix of the two, have one kiddo or 7, love to cook or hate it, serving up dinner that the kids and adults can agree on when you’re short on time is HARD.
 (And it’s hard even for those of us who write about it for a living!)

-Instant Pot Chicken and Beans with Rice and Easy Sides
+Monday: Instant Pot Chicken and Beans with Rice and Easy Sides

 Round it out with some fruit and dessert, or some shredded cheese, sour cream, or salsa depending on what your family likes best.

-TIP: The veggie sauce gets pureed quickly so you don’t have to worry about your kids picking out a stray veggie chunk!
+TIP: The veggie sauce gets pureed quickly so you don’t have to worry about your kids picking out a stray veggie chunk.

-Egg Tacos with Warmed Tortillas, Fruit, and Assorted Taco Toppings
+Tuesday: Egg Tacos with Warmed Tortillas, Fruit, and Assorted Taco Toppings

 Scramble as many eggs as you need for your family, stir in cheese, and serve with warmed tortillas and your favorite taco toppings such as shredded lettuce, chopped avocado, sliced bell pepper or guac.

 TIP: To warm a stack of tortillas, wrap with a damp paper towel and heat in the microwave for 30-45 seconds, or until warm, flipping the stack over once halfway through.

-Deconstructed Pasta with Tomato Sauce and Browned Meat with Peas
+Wednesday: Deconstructed Pasta with Tomato Sauce and Browned Meat with Peas

 Make pasta night easier on yourself by putting all of the options into separate bowls and letting everyone help themselves to the foods they want.

-TIP: You can make all of the components of this meal ahead and simply warm up right before dinner time, or quickly cook when you get home.
+You can make all of the components of this meal ahead and simply warm up right before dinner time, or quickly cook when you get home.

 I like to use toasted sesame oil and saute the tofu cubes on both sides (about 4-5 minutes on each side over medium heat) with some simple veggies like broccoli florets, edamame, shredded carrots, or even corn.

 TIP: In the morning you plan to make this meal, take the tofu out of the package and drain it.
 Place between two towels on a plate and top with another plate and something heavy like a bowl.
 Put in the fridge to drain during the day.
 This will help the tofu get a little crispy when you cook it.

-Deluxe Cheese Plate
+Friday: Deluxe Cheese Plate

 This is so good for the end of the week!
 Pull out all lingering veggies, fruit, cheese, meat, and snack foods and arrange them on a plate to share.
 We like to include thinly sliced salami (cut it up into smaller pieces as needed) and add foods we all like such as hummus, cheese, and nuts.

-TIP: Adjust the ingredients here according to the chewing abilities of your kids and add different crackers, meats, and cheeses that appeal to both kids and parents.
-Find more snack dinners ideas here.
+Adjust the ingredients here according to the chewing abilities of your kids and add different crackers, meats, and cheeses that appeal to both kids and parents.

-Sandwich Night with Roasted Potatoes and Fresh Veggies
+Saturday: Sandwich Night with Roasted Potatoes and Fresh Veggies

 Whether you like BLTs, grilled cheese (add some ham to make them fancy!), a classic turkey sandwich, BBQ Chicken, or some other sandwich, this dinner idea makes pulling together a homemade meal on the weekend fast and efficient.

 This skillet supper feels fancy enough for Sunday dinner but is easy enough to pull off if you spend the whole day running around with the kids.
-There’s a veggie mixed right into the rice and it goes nicely with a glass of white wine…just saying!
+There’s a veggie mixed right into the rice and it goes nicely with a glass of white wine…just saying.